prateektronadoit/tronadolottery3/INTEGRATION_GUIDE.md

 ### MetaMask Connection Issues
 1. Ensure MetaMask is installed and unlocked
-2. Check if you're on BSC Testnet
+2. Check if you're on Polygon Mainnet
 3. Clear browser cache and reload
 4. Check MetaMask permissions